jobalcaen/scrumbo/backend/README.md

 4. Navigate to the web app:
      http://127.0.0.1:8000/

+Useful docker commands:
-Start a bash shell in the django container:
+- Start a bash shell in the django container:

-docker ps and get the docker container
+     1. docker ps and get the docker container

-docker exec -t -i 458fa618bc21 bash
+     2. docker exec -t -i 458fa618bc21 bash

+- connect to the posgres DB:
+     docker-compose exec db psql --username=scrumbo_user --dbname=scrumbo

+     the username and dbname are set by environment variables